-The paper starts with a preliminary section where we provide a brief review of exclusion of states.
-Subsequently, we move to the description of global and LOCC protocol for the elimination of quantum states analogous to distinguishability.
-All our results are exhibited at section \ref{results}.
-The conclusion summarizes the key findings and outline open problems and possible directions for future research.
+The paper begins with a preliminary section that provides a brief review of quantum state exclusion.
+We then describe both global and LOCC protocols for the elimination of quantum states, in analogy with state distinguishability.
+Our results are presented in two main sections.
+The first section focuses on LOCC protocols, while the second demonstrates instances of \emph{nonlocality without entanglement}.
+Finally, the conclusion summarizes the key findings and outlines open problems, along with possible directions for future research.